-Desert Shield/Desert Storm participants.
+Combat zone participants.
 If you were a civilian who served in the Persian Gulf area combat zone providing support services for the U.S. Armed Forces, you can get certain "deadline extensions."
-Although the effective date for the combat zone designation is January 17, 1991, for "deadline extensions" the area designated as a combat zone is effective August 2, 1990.
+The area designated as a combat zone for deadline extensions is effective August 2, 1990.